Travel Report: Inverlochy Castle, Scotland.

 Even today I would describe this is a modest set of ruins, despite the fact that it’s actually very well preserved.
 The castle does enjoy a lovely location on the banks of The Lochy River.
 Moreover, it’s just a short walk from here to Soldiers Bridge, which is also well worth a look.

-You can find Inverlochy Castle a mile away from the centre of Fort William.
-It’s on the A82 road out of the town towards Inverness.
+Inverlochy Castle lies a mile from the centre of Fort William on the A82 road towards Inverness.
 For more info, here’s the official website.